To protect against blue light from your computer screen:

 You can even use that 20 seconds to take a quick stretch.

 4. Consider Blue Light Glasses

 Blue light glasses function just like our blue light privacy filter screens.
 Available without a prescription, they prevent your eyes from absorbing all that blue light – though most versions don’t dim your vision like regular sunglasses.

 Blue light blocking glasses are a good idea if you use multiple screens throughout the day (or evening), or don’t have a dedicated computer at work.
 With a single pair of glasses, you’re protected from blue light, whatever its source.
 (Disclaimer: Since glasses are a step beyond tools like screen filters, consider checking with your doctor to learn if blue light glasses are right for you.)

 Keep the Blues Away with Solutions from Kensington

 Blue light isn’t a bad thing on its own, but many computer professionals get entirely too much of it.
 Our bodies use blue light from the sun to balance hormones and keep us on a schedule.
 When we overload on it, it’s harder for our bodies to know when it’s time to go to sleep.
 Additionally, blue light is associated with eye strain, macular degeneration, and migraines.

 Setting your workstation up to be comfortable for you from head to toe is incredibly important to your wellbeing and productivity.
 Whether it’s positioning your monitor at eye level, adopting your most natural mouse and keyboard posture, or stabilizing yourself with a footrest, make sure you’re considering all aspects of ergonomics.
 That includes not just what you’re doing, but also how you’re doing it – and how you’re viewing it.
 We’ve got the tools to help.

-Check out our full line of workplace ergonomics and wellness accessories to find what you need to improve workspace comfort.
+Check out our ergonomics and wellness accessories to improve workspace comfort.